-Leo Pfeffer, left, a New York attorney, and William Marbury, a Baltimore lawyer, stand in front of the Maryland Statehouse in Annapolis where they were on opposing sides in a suit challenging the use of public funds to be given to religious colleges, Feb.
-20, 1965.
-Pfeffer was one of the country's most active litigators on separation of church and state issues.
-(AP Photo/William A. Smith, used with permission from The Associated Press.)
+Leo Pfeffer, left, a New York attorney, and William Marbury, a Baltimore lawyer, stand in front of the Maryland Statehouse in Annapolis where they were on opposing sides in a suit challenging the use of public funds to be given to religious colleges in 1965.
+Pfeffer was one of the country's most active litigators on First Amendment separation of church and state issues.
+(AP Photo/William A. Smith, used with permission from the Associated Press)

 Leo Pfeffer (1909–1993), one of the twentieth century’s most active litigators on church-state issues, was a prolific writer who advocated religious liberty and strict separation of church and state.